Michal-Ploszczyca/weather-scrapper/README.md

 ## ⚠️ Note

 This script is just one piece of the broader Twitter Weather Bot project.
 Ensure all components are correctly integrated for the bot to function smoothly.
-Always respect scraping guidelines and terms of service when using this tool.